 Key information.
-For glossary and e Policy consultation period nk to further information, within this document or elsewhere.
-Policy determined on 6 February 2024 15 March 2024 Policy published on school website Policy contact: name and position Amendments after determination Anthony Arnold, Headteacher Amendments after determination Department for Education school number 878-2463 Age range 4 to 11 primary school Early Years provision 1 No Type of school Academy Admissions authority Link Academy Trust Normal round intake, (relevant age group) Reception Published Admission Number 2025-26 10 Priority for children to another setting 2 South Dartmoor Community College Priority for children from another setting No Designated religious character No Priority according to faith No Admissions catchment area Yes - see below Entitlement to LA transport 3 Yes - if this is the nearest available school to home School uniform Yes Application Form devon.cc/admissionsonline or with a paper form available by calling 0345 155 1019 or at devon.cc/admissions or from the school office.
+For glossary and explan

+link to further information, within this document or elsewhere.

+Policy consultation period 9 November 2024 to 10 January 2025

+Policy determined 10 February 2025

+Policy published on school website by 15 March 2025

+Policy contact Anthony Arnold, Academy Head

+Amendments after determination

+DfE school number 878-2463

+Age range 4-11 primary school

+Early Years provision 1 No

+Type of school Academy

+Admission authority Link Academy Trust

+Normal round intake Reception

+PAN for 2026-27 10

+Priority for children to another setting 2 South Dartmoor Community College

+Priority for children from another setting No

+Designated religious character No

+Priority according to faith No

+Admissions catchment area Yes - see below

+Entitlement to local authority (LA) transport 3 Yes - if this is the nearest available school to home Yes - if home is in the school's catchment area

+School uniform Yes

+Application Form devon.cc/admissionsonline or with a paper form available by calling 0345 155 1019 or at devon.cc/applicationforms or from the school office.
 If applying on an application form provided by another LA, please ensure that you mention anything that you feel could give you additional priority - for example priority for children of staff or an exceptional need.

 Supplementary Information Form Yes - only to be used for exceptional need priority.
+See below

+When to apply, normal round 15 November 2025 to 15 January 2026. late applications accepted 4

+Decision 16 April 2026

+When to submit an appeal from 15 May 2026 or from 20 school days after the refusal 5

+·

+When to submit an appeal from 15 May 2026 or from 20 school days after the refusal 5

-See below When to apply, normal round admission 15 November 2024 to 15 January 2025.
-Late applications accepted 4 Normal round decision 16 April 2025 When to appeal from 14 May 2025 or from 20 school days after the refusal 5 Deadline to submit appeal 6 31 May 2025.
+When to submit an appeal Deadline to submit appeal6 from 15 May 2026 or from 20 school days after the refusal 5 31 May 2026.
 Later appeals accepted.

+When to submit an appeal Deadline to submit appeal6 Deadline to hear appeal from 15 May 2026 or from 20 school days after the refusal 5 31 May 2026.
+Later appeals accepted.
+24 July 2026 from 1 June 2026 for Year Groups 1 to 6

+When to submit an appeal Deadline to submit appeal6 Deadline to hear appeal When to apply, in-year from 15 May 2026 or from 20 school days after the refusal 5 31 May 2026.
+Later appeals accepted.
+24 July 2026 from 1 June 2026 for Year Groups 1 to 6 from 1 September 2026 for Reception

-Deadline to hear appeal, normal round 25 July 2025 When to apply, in-year admission from 1 June 2025 for Year Groups 1 to 6 from 1 September 2025 for Reception In-year decision within 15 school days of an application When to submit appeal any time after refusal Deadline to submit appeal there is no deadline Deadline to hear appeal within 30 school days of the appeal submission
+When to submit an appeal Deadline to submit appeal6 Deadline to hear appeal When to apply, in-year Decision from 15 May 2026 or from 20 school days after the refusal 5 31 May 2026.
+Later appeals accepted.
+24 July 2026 from 1 June 2026 for Year Groups 1 to 6 from 1 September 2026 for Reception within 15 school days of an application

-1 All children must apply for admission to the school, including children at an Early Years setting.
+1 All children must apply for admission to the school.
+This includes children at any Early Years setting.

-2 The receiving school is responsible for naming 'linked' or 'feeder' schools in its own admissions policy.
+2 A receiving school names 'feeder' schools in its own admissions policy.
 This can change from one year to the next.

-3 Devon County Council will provide free school transport for Devon-resident children where the school is further than a walking distance of 2 miles.
-See Devon's Education Transport Policy for full details or eligibility to school transport.
+3 The LA will provide free transport for eligible Devon-resident children where the primary or infant school is further than a walking distance of 2 miles.
+See Devon's Education Transport Policy for full details of eligibility.